What If Puppets Digital Educational Series

 It’s imaginative, it’s interactive, it’s for everyone and it’s out of this world!

 "In the Workshop" is much more than just a puppetry-based workshop.
-Classrooms who receive this program will also enjoy access to the "In the Workshop" educator resource that includes eight digital episodes, activity sheets, and lesson plans.
+Classrooms who receive this program will also enjoy access to "In the Workshop" Educator resources that include eight digital episodes, lesson plans, and other supplemental materials.

 Register now

 Over the past three decades, What If Puppets has captivated nearly 2 million people through its productions and educational programming.
 Audiences delight in the craftsmanship of the puppets, which range from glove puppets to marionettes to innovative shadow and object-based puppetry.
-MPT uses humor and heart to present stories that connect to the complex social-emotional experiences of young audiences.
+What If Puppets uses humor and heart to present stories that connect to the complex social-emotional experiences of young audiences.

 They hold the distinction of receiving three Union Internationale de la Marionette (UNIMA-USA) Citations of Excellence.
 The UNIMA-USA award was created by Jim Henson to promote high quality puppetry in the U.S. and is considered the “Academy Award” of puppetry.